Board of Directors & Staff

 Field Crew Member

 Ava began volunteering at Gaining Ground in 2017 and has been in love with farming ever since.
-This is her third season on the farm crew, and she is grateful to return to the vibrant, joyful community here.
-Ava is currently a sophomore at the University of Vermont studying agroecology and food systems, which she found a passion for through working at Gaining Ground.
+This is her fourth season on the farm crew, and she is grateful to return to the vibrant, joyful community here.
+Ava studied agroecology and food systems at the University of Vermont.
 She is eager to learn more about how we can build sustainable, reciprocative relationships with the land to promote health and justice for people and the environment.
 In her free time, Ava loves to dance, hike, read, write, and spend time with her dog and two cats.

 Geoff Nelson